shashanka2a/opengig-app/README.md

-# OpenGig - AI-Powered Project Briefing Platform
+# Gator Innovation - AI-Powered Project Briefing Platform

-A modern Next.js application that transforms project ideas into comprehensive briefs using AI-powered conversations.
+A modern Next.js application powered by OpenGig that transforms project ideas into comprehensive briefs using AI-powered conversations.

 ## 🚀 Features